Ascend/pytorch/Docker/OVERVIEW.md

 ## License

-See the [license information](https://gitcode.com/Ascend/pytorch/blob/master/LICENSE) for PTA included in these images.
+See the [license information](https://gitcode.com/Ascend/pytorch/blob/master/LICENSE) for TorchNPU included in these images.

 Like all container images, pre-installed software packages (Python, system libraries, etc.) may be subject to their own licenses.